ktbeck/SlugRoulette/README.md

    Password field added to the Join button.

 (version 2.0)
    Random Chat now works.
-PLEASE IF YOU FIND BUG LIST IT UNDER PROBLEM
+PLEASE IF YOU FIND BUG LIST IT UNDER PROBLEM.
+   (UPDATE): fixed an issue where send button would not disappear in random chat after the chat was disconnected

 PROBLEM:
   Windows Explorer cannot run website.
 Double check to see if this happens elsewhere.